 But some of our most significant successes this past year are not found in the numbers above:

 - The Hope Effect, our non-profit continues to change how the world cares for orphans by focusing on new initiatives in Honduras and Mexico.
-To date, we have raised more than $925,000 for family-based orphan care around the world and are being asked by more and more state and local governments to begin work in their area.
+To date, we have raised more than $1.3M for family-based orphan care around the world and are being asked by more and more state and local governments to begin work in their area.

 My Personal Favorite Posts from the past year:

 Someone Has More Than You.
 Get Used To It.
 There is no end to the comparison game.
 There is always, always going to be someone in the world with more.

 Busyness is Laziness.
 Of all the distractions that keep us from living a fulfilled life, the most prevalent in our world today may be busyness.

 The Person You Want to Be Won’t Happen By Accident.
 The good things in life we achieve and become are the result of intentional effort pursuing those things.